-The Lawrence stop on the Red Lines was roughly a mile from my home.
-Though the chill wind and darkness made it seem longer.
+The Lawrence stop on the Red Line was about a 15-ish-minute walk from my apartment.
+Though the chill wind and darkness made the journey seem longer.
 Still, I felt great and was glad to be off the train, out for a walk, en route home.

-As I walked past Clark Street, I saw a young man standing in an apartment doorway with his back to the street, I thought he was waiting for a bus, trying to stay warm by blocking the wind.
+As I walked past Clark Street, I saw a young man huddled in an apartment building doorway with his back to the street, I thought he was waiting for a bus, trying to escape the wind.

 “What’s up?”
 I asked.
 I got no response, other than a glare.